Cortex AISQL: A Production SQL Engine for Unstructured Data: Customer Workloads

 \section{Customer Workloads}

 As discussed earlier, executing semantic operations inside a database engine introduces several system-design challenges.
-At the same time, customers are adapting to the AI-centric data management era and explore new workloads and usage patterns to get the most value out of AI.
-This section analyzes AISQL workloads executed over a three-month period (July–September 2025).
-We considered actual Snowflake customer workloads across multiple deployments and cloud providers.
-We report observations intended to inform practitioners and motivate further research.
+At the same time, customers are adapting to the AI-centric data management era and exploring new workloads and usage patterns to extract maximum value from AI.
+We analyze AISQL workloads executed over a three-month period (July–September 2025) across multiple Snowflake deployments and cloud providers.
+The observations below are intended to inform practitioners and motivate further research.
 Our main observations from the workload analysis are as follows:

-\begin{enumerate} \item {\bf AI operators dominate AISQL query cost.} This observation follows from the analysis of AISQL query composition by statement type (see Figure~\ref{fig:volume_by_statement}) and the cost distribution between LLM GPU credits and SQL Warehouse credits for each statement type (see Figure~\ref{fig:cost_breakdown}).
+\begin{enumerate} \item {\bf AI operators dominate AISQL query cost.} The observation follows from the analysis of AISQL query composition by statement type (see Figure~\ref{fig:volume_by_statement}) and the cost distribution between LLM GPU credits and SQL Warehouse credits for each statement type (see Figure~\ref{fig:cost_breakdown}).
 Thus, in the next section, we present optimization techniques that reduce the cost of running AISQL queries with (a) {\it AI-Aware Query Optimization} that takes into account the high cost of executing AI operators to create an effective query plan (see Section~\ref{sec:optimizer}); and (b) {\it Adaptive Model Cascades} that uses a lightweight proxy LLM to process most rows while using a larger oracle LLM to handle difficult cases where the proxy model is uncertain (see Section~\ref{sec:ai_filter}).

 \item {\bf Semantic joins are prevalent in customer workloads.} Nearly $40\%$ of AISQL queries involve multiple tables (see Figure~\ref{fig:perc_by_tables}), and these multi-table queries account for over $58\%$ of total execution time (see Figure~\ref{fig:exec_time_by_tables}).
 Thus, we propose a new method for optimizing semantic joins that reduces the cost and latency of the operation (see Section~\ref{sec:ai_join}). \end{enumerate}